firstcontributions/first-contributions/cli-tool-tutorials/git-bash-windows-tutorial.md

 ## Fork this repository

-Fork this repo by clicking on the fork button on the top right of this page.
+Fork this repo by clicking on the fork button located in the upper-right corner of this page.
 This will create a copy of this repository in your account.

 ## Clone the repository

-Now clone this repo to your machine.
+Now clone this repo to your machine(windows, linux or mac).

 IMPORTANT: DO NOT CLONE THE ORIGINAL REPO.
 Go to your fork and clone it.

-To clone the repo, click on "Code" and then copy the string down below.
+To clone the repo, click on "Code" and copy the url below.

 <img src="https://firstcontributions.github.io/assets/cli-tool-tutorials/git-bash-windows-tutorial/gb-clone-1.png" alt="copy string" />

 Open the git bash application you just downloaded.
-It should look like the image down below if its on a windows machine.
+It should look like the image below if its on a windows machine.

 <img src="https://firstcontributions.github.io/assets/cli-tool-tutorials/git-bash-windows-tutorial/gb-terminal-1.png" alt="open git bash terminal" />

-Go to the folder that you want to save this project on by uisng this command
+Change your directory to the folder you want to save this project on by using this command

 `cd <folder>`

 <img src="https://firstcontributions.github.io/assets/cli-tool-tutorials/git-bash-windows-tutorial/gb-terminal-2.png" alt="cd into a folder" />

-Use the string you copied in the step above to clone the repository using this command
+Use the url you copied in the step above to clone the repository using this command

 `git clone <repo-url>`

 <img src="https://firstcontributions.github.io/assets/cli-tool-tutorials/git-bash-windows-tutorial/gb-clone-2.png" alt="clone the repository" />

-Go to the directory where the repo is and open it up on vs code to make your changes.
+Open the cloned repo folder on vscode to make your changes.

 <img src="https://firstcontributions.github.io/assets/cli-tool-tutorials/git-bash-windows-tutorial/gb-terminal-3.png" alt="cd into the newly cloned repo" />

 ## Create a branch

-Now create a branch by uing this simple command.
-This command not only creates a branch for you but also lets you switch to that branch.
+Now create a branch by using this simple command.
+This command does not only create a branch for you but also allow you to seamlessly switch to that branch.

 ```
 git checkout -b <branch-name>